j9263178/CytnxBenchmarks/README.md

 Benchmarks for the Cytnx library.

 ## Adding and running benchmark test case
-Make sure you have your Cytnx, Itensor and Google Benchmark installed and include them in the `Makefile` properly, then just add your own benchmark `.cpp` files in this directory (also specify them in the `Makefile`) and run `make` to generate the benchmark executable.
-Note that before running the benchmark executable you may want to specify the the MKL and OMP numthread, see `run.sh` for exmaple.
+Make sure you have your Cytnx, Itensor and Google Benchmark installed and include them in the `Makefile` properly, then just add your own benchmark `.cpp` files in this directory (also add them to the target in `Makefile`) and run `make` to generate the benchmark executable.
+Note that before running the executable you may want to specify the MKL and OMP # of thread, see `run.sh` for exmaple.

 ## Note
 If you want to include both of the header file `<cytnx.hpp>` and `<itensor/all.h>`, and the itensor library is compiled in mkl platform, you may encounter some redefinition errors, please